OIM3640/Text-Analysis-Project/README.md

          42
 happy    40
 '''

+## Sentiment Score Analysis
 For *The Picture of Dorian Gray*, all sentences have a sentiment score ranging from -0.5994 to -0.9638, meaning the whole book is completely full of negative emotions without any positive upwarding sentences.
-Below is an example of a sentence.
+Below is an example of output for a sentence.
 The overall tone is perceived to be negative, which is the characteristics of Oscar Wilde's focus on individual struggles and sufferings.

 '''
 There were two cries heard, the cry of a hare in pain, which is dreadful, the cry of a man in agony, which is